 We use IP addresses to analyze trends, administer the site, track user movement, and log information for security purposes.
 IP addresses are not linked to personally identifiable information.
-All such collected information will be available for review by Customer, to enable Customer to track usage by the various Users.
+All such collected information will be available for review by our Customers to enable Customers to track usage by the various users.

 Our Website may contain links to other sites.
 Please be aware that SMART is not responsible for the privacy practices of such other sites.
-We encourage our users to be aware when they leave our site and to read the privacy statements of each and every Web site that collects personally identifiable information.
+We encourage you to be aware when you leave our site and to read the privacy statements of each and every Web site that collects personally identifiable information.

-SMART takes many precautions to protect our Visitors’ information.
-When Visitors submit sensitive information to our Web site, we take commercially reasonable steps to protect it both online and offline.
-On-line we are using encryption, authentication (user names and password), and a firewall to protect our user's data.
+SMART takes many precautions to protect your information.
+When you submit sensitive information to our Web site, we take commercially reasonable steps to protect it both online and offline.
+On-line we are using encryption, authentication (user names and password), and a firewall to protect our users’ data.
 Off-line we protect the data through both physical and operating system security.
 No method of electronic transmission of storage is 100% secure, however, and we cannot ensure or warrant the absolute security of any information you transmit or store in the Service.
 We assume no liability or responsibility for disclosure of personal information due to errors in transmission, unauthorized third-party access, or other causes beyond our control.

-In the event that personal information is compromised as a result of a breach of security, we will promptly notify those persons whose personal information has been compromised, in accordance with any notification procedures set forth in this Web Site Terms and Conditions and Privacy Statement, or as otherwise required by applicable law.
+In the event that personal information is compromised as a result of a breach of security, we will promptly notify those persons whose personal information has been compromised, in accordance with any notification procedures set forth in this Website agreement, or as otherwise required by applicable law.

-Visitors may occasionally receive information about products and services.
-We respect the privacy of our users and generally will offer the option not to receive these types of communications.
+You may occasionally receive information about products and services.
+We respect your privacy and generally will offer the option not to receive these types of communications.

 14. Correction/Updating Certain Information

-If contact or billing information changes for a Customer, User or Visitor; or if a Customer or User no longer desires our service, upon written request to the address below we will take commercially reasonable steps to correct, update, or remove that Customer's, User's or Visitor’s data provided to us.
+If your contact or billing information changes; or if you no longer desire our service, upon written request to the address below we will take commercially reasonable steps to correct, update, or remove the data you have provided to us.

 15. Misuse and Termination

-Misuse of this Website or of SMART's ASP and Hosted Services such as by hacking, spamming, solicitations whether commercial or non-commercial, or transmission of information that is harmful, obscene, harassing, libelous or illegal is strictly forbidden.
-Any such activity by any Visitor, and any other violation of these Terms and Conditions and Privacy Statement or the Master Services Agreement by a Customer or User may, in SMART's discretion, result in termination of Hosted Services by SMART to the Customer or User without notice, and entitle SMART to all other remedies available under applicable law.
-Without limiting the generality of the foregoing, termination or such other remedies may also result if SMART has reason to believe that a Customer, User, or Visitor is not in compliance with laws governing privacy or disclosure of personal information.
+Any breach of the MASPA, or the misuse of this Website or of the Hosted Services such as by hacking, spamming, solicitations whether commercial or non-commercial, or transmission of information that is harmful, obscene, harassing, libelous or illegal, is strictly forbidden.
+Any such activity by any user, or any other violation of this Website Agreement, the GT&C, or the MASPA may, in SMART's discretion, result in termination of Hosted Services by SMART to you without notice, and entitle SMART to all other remedies available under applicable law.
+Without limiting the generality of the foregoing, termination or such other remedies may also result if SMART has reason to believe that you are not in compliance with laws governing privacy or disclosure of personal information.

 We do not direct our sites to children under the age of thirteen.
-We require site visitors to be at least eighteen years old.
+We require users to be at least eighteen years old.
 If we learn that a user is under eighteen years of age, we will promptly delete any personal information that the individual has provided to us.

 17. Your California Privacy Rights (As Provided by California Civil Code Section 1798.83)